 While the individual payout in these class action lawsuits against food mislabeling can be small, by banding together to hold corporations responsible consumers are helping to create a more truthful advertising environment.
 The cases listed above prove that individuals have power in groups even against the largest corporations.

 Bait and Switch Schemes

 When considering a lawsuit over a bait and switch scheme, it's important to make sure that the entity you want to sue actually engaged in a true bait and switch.
-Retailers, airlines, hotels, car dealerships, and more may engage in shady tactics to try to upsell you, but may not actually perpetuate a true bait and switch scam.
+Retailers, airlines, hotels, and more may engage in shady tactics to try to upsell you, but may not actually perpetuate a true bait and switch scam.

 The hallmarks of a true bait and switch include:

 - The service or product advertised never actually existed

 - When you purchase the product, there are hidden fees or charges that you were never made aware of